 No, only water bottles or sport drinks are allowed in the stadium.
 There will be food available for the players, officials and event staff.
 Concession stands will be open for spectators to purchase food or they may tailgate.
 Each player will receive a $10 voucher for lunch.

 13. When do the games start?

 First games will start at 10:00 a.m.
 Opening Ceremony will start at 9:15 a.m.
-Teams need to be on the field for Opening Ceremony at the Home Tunnel at 8:45 a.m.
+Teams need to be on the field for the Opening Ceremony at the Home Tunnel at 8:45 a.m.
 Four games will be played on the field simultaneously, with each game lasting 30 minutes in length.
-The Captain will be sent a schedule the week of tournament.
+The Captain will be sent a schedule for the week of the tournament.
 Teams should arrive 90 minutes before their first scheduled game to allow time to park, change clothes and warm up.

 14. What is the role of the Team Captain?

-The Team Captain makes sure all players have signed a waiver and registered their team information; hands in all donations due and any additional monies; picks up team incentive gifts and information on day of the tournament.
+The Team Captain makes sure all players have signed a waiver and registered their team information; hands in all donations due and any additional monies; pick up team incentive gifts and information on the day of the tournament.
 Captains should plan to arrive at the stadium earlier than their scheduled games to check in and attend a short meeting before the tournament begins.
 (Mandatory!)